 Thank you for your interest in applying to the Industrial & Systems Engineering's part-time or full-time graduate program.
 The Master of Industrial and Systems Engineering is for working professionals or full-time students who are interested in attending graduate school and qualified international students who are interested in furthering their engineering careers.

-To be eligible for consideration to the Master of Engineering degree, applicants are expected to have a bachelor's degree in engineering, mathematics, science or equivalent, with a GPA of at least 3.0 and two years of work experience in a technical environment.
+To be eligible for consideration to the Master of Engineering degree, applicants are expected to have a bachelor's degree in engineering, mathematics, science or equivalent, with a GPA of at least 3.0 and some work experience in a technical environment.
 Admission to the University of Washington Graduate School is a selective process.
 The prospective student must hold a baccalaureate degree from an accredited college or university in this country or its equivalent in a foreign country.

 The primary criterion and the priority for admission of new applicants into a graduate program is the applicant's ability, as decided by the University, to complete the graduate program expeditiously with the highest level of achievement in the student's career.
 Admission to the department is competitive, and all components of a student’s application will be considered in evaluating his or her eligibility for admission.

 Grade Point Average (GPA)

 Applicants should have earned at least a 3.0 grade-point-average (on a 4 point scale) for the last 90 graded quarter credits or 60 graded semester credits to be considered for admission.

 Each transcript is individually reviewed for the quality and difficulty of courses taken and universities and colleges attended.
 The department recognizes that some academic institutions are more competitive and high grades are more difficult to obtain.

 Applicants should hold an undergraduate degree in engineering, science or math.
 Applicants with strong grades in related disciplines may be considered.

 Applicants must have completed one year of calculus and one probability and statistics course (e.g. IND E 315).